RemcoSmitsDev/backend-framework/README.md

             // Get accountID from URL
             echo "AccountID: {$accountID}";
         })->pattern(['accountID' => '[0-9]+']);
-        // you can change the dynamic route prefix pattern after all (get, post, put, update, delete, match) methods });
+        // you can change the dynamic route prefix pattern after all (get, post, put, delete, match) methods });
 });
 ```